 1. If you live in an apartment…

 Potty training a dog in an apartment is torture.
-I’m not saying it can’t be done.
-One of our previous owners lived in an 2nd floor apt.
-She went up and down steps a dozen times a day.
+While we don’t turn away puppy owners who live in apartments, we warn them to let me know what to expect. owners lived in an 2nd floor apt.
 Every time you THINK your dog might have to pee, you are out there with it on a leash.
-Prepare for life as you know it, to change.

 3. Your work schedule…

 Not many breeds will do well alone for 8 hours, especially an AussieDoodle.
 Again, they are too smart and need some interaction.
 On top of that, sometimes you have a rough day at work and just want to come home and chill.
 SURPRISE!
 You have a dog who has been waiting for you ALL DAY, and they are ready to bust.